bahrus/xtal-element/README.md

         span: span$,
     };

-    // updateTransforms is called anytime property "name" changes (in this example).
+    // updateTransforms is called anytime property "count" changes (in this example).
     // Any other property changes won't trigger an update, as there is no
     // arrow function in array with any other property name.
-    // Save a little bit of class instantiation time by referencing a static updateTransforms array. updateTransforms =  [
+    // You can save a little bit of class instantiation time by referencing arrow functions
+    // defined outside the class (also allow for more separation of concerns). updateTransforms =  [
         ({count}: CounterXtalElement) => ({[span$]: count.toString()})
     ];